Larsende/Agility2020-AS3/class1/module1/module01.rst

     .. image:: /_static/postman.jpg

 #.
-Once Postman has launched, you need load the Postman environment variables and import the collections we will be using for the lab.
+Once Postman has launched, you need to load the Postman environment variables and import the collections we will be using for the lab.

 #.
 First, import the Postman collection, which are located on a github repository.
 On the top left, click the ``Import`` button.